wleoncio/pomodoro/README.md

 # Dependencies

 `notify-send` and `paplay`.
-Both are small packages which are commonly installed by default in most Linux distributions.
-There's also `xtrlock`, which is also easily available.
+Both are small packages which are commonly bundled by default in most Linux distributions, so they will probably either come pre-installed or should be available in the default repository of your distro of choice.
+Another dependency is `xtrlock`, which is also easily available.

 # TODOs